analytix-code-groove/web-app/README.md

 # Supabase Style Web App

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It features a Supabase-inspired dark theme and includes Auth, Solutions, and Blog pages.
+It features a Supabase-inspired dark theme and includes Auth, Services, and Blog pages.

 ## Getting Started